Knowledge graphSettings

 Application strategy: No recovery

-What is happening: Network is stable: packets flow with minimal loss and low latency variance.
+What is happening: The path is stable: packets flow with minimal loss and only minor delay variation.

 Abbreviations